Anatol Vieru

 Anatol Vieru (/ro/; 8 June 1926 – 8 October 1998) was a Romanian music theoretician, pedagogue, and composer.
 A pupil of Aram Khachaturian, he composed seven symphonies, eight string quartets, concertos, and chamber music.
 He also wrote three operas: Iona (1976), Praznicul Calicilor (1981), and Telegrame, Temă și Variațiuni (1983).
 He was awarded the Herder Prize in 1986.

 Biography

 Vieru was born in Iași.
-He married in 1954 Nina Shutikova, with who he had one son and one daughter; his son is the pianist, writer, and mathematician Andrei Vieru.
-He was a conductor at the Bucharest National Theatre from 1947 to 1950, when he became editor of the Muzica magazine.
-He died in Bucharest at age 72.
+In 1954 he married Nina Shutikova, with whom he had one son and one daughter; his son is the pianist, writer and mathematician Andrei Vieru.
+He was a conductor at the Bucharest National Theatre from 1947 to 1950, when he became editor of Muzica magazine.
+Vieru died in Bucharest at age 72.